 We're here to help.

 We’re living in indisputably strange and uncertain times as we continue to deal with the COVID-19 crisis, and the college acceptance process and rates have been impacted like everything else in our once-stable world.
-As a side effect of the global pandemic, which has prevented travel and inspired some students to reconsider their desire to live far from home, Ivy League and top-tier school acceptance rates have actually crept up a bit in an attempt to fill their 2021 incoming class (learn more about this here).

 Still, we know the following happens all the time: You get an email from your dream school alerting you that a decision has been made regarding your college application.
 You click the link, feverishly type in your login information (don’t forget to reset your password!
 Chances are, you forgot it.), and boom you’ve been…rejected.